chrisdickinson/2019-nodeconf-eu/slides.md

 # [fit] **wrong**
 ## with package management

-^ Every language ecosystem builds some form of package management.
+^ Nearly every language ecosystem builds some form of package management.
 Even tooling ecosystems -- like docker -- build it.
 The wheel has been thoroughly reinvented.